[Updated for 2022]

 Their attention has shifted to the options that you have.
-They’re making price comparison, evaluating the different packages and weighing on which offer suits them best.
+They’re making price comparisons, evaluating the different packages and weighing on which offer suits them best.

 4. Action Stage

-At this stage of funnel marketing, the prospect is on the verge of finalising a deal they started.
+At this stage of the funnel, the prospect is on the verge of finalising a deal they started.

 They have clicked the purchase button or are signing a contract.
 They’ll enter payment details, as you work on delivering the product or the services they ordered.